Engineering-Research-Lab/Engineering-Research-Lab/README.md

  Implementation startup was started in 2016 with multidisciplinary engineering approach, inspired and based on idea create information processing algorithms and operation control methods, design  building blocks of learning/dialogue contextual association system, integrated with anthropomorphic humanoid and bio-inspired robotics architecture, prototyping custom assistive technology solution, adaptable for specialized use.
 Such as education, cognitive therapy or entertainment with modeling and simulation conversational setup via human-machine interface, behavior observation, study, development, optimization and accumulation potentially derivative experiment.

- Synthetic entity able to learn, interact and deepening abstraction by inherent characteristics as functionally surrounded void, that does not knows anything by default, able receive and use information, become perceptive carrier to reflect and inference informational knowledge in the natural way of dynamic conversation, prescribable for such tasks as assistance of topical training, autism educational/therapy exercise, as well psycho-linguistics and synthetic psychology human-robot interaction experiment, or any other specific usage with requirement of creating memory content with dialog model scenario performance.
+ Synthetic entity able to learn, interact and deepening abstraction by inherent characteristics as functionally surrounded void, that does not knows anything by default, able receive and use information, become perceptive carrier to reflect and inference informational knowledge in the natural way of dynamic conversation, prescribable for such tasks as assistance of topical training, autism educational/therapy exercise, as well psycho-linguistics and synthetic psychology human-robot interaction experiment, or any other specific usage with requirement of creating memory content with dialog model contextual scenario performance.

 # Support project